 Some further functions can still be computed in reasonable time.
-However, as the number of states in the automaton grows exponentially in $k$ this approach is not feasible for large values of~$k$.
+However, as the number of states in the automaton grows exponentially in $k$, this approach is not feasible for large values~of~$k$.

 Note that the lowest degree in the numerator is $\lfloor 3k/2\rfloor$.
 This is because the smallest possible permutation size for a pop-stacked permutation with $k$ runs can only be obtained by alternating runs of lengths 1 and 2.

-It is even possible to (experimentally) observe further structure in these $P_k$, for example they have the following partial fraction decomposition:
+It is even possible to (experimentally) observe further structure in these~$P_k$, for example they have the following partial fraction decomposition:

 where $N_{k,j}$ is a polynomial of degree $j$ in $z$ and $2j$ in $k$: